How to Book your Tour and FAQ's

 Is this tour designed for children?

 No, Yellow Wood Guiding tours are very detail oriented with information at a high school and college level.
 Often children under 16 get bored due to the level of information and the pace as there can be a good bit of driving.
 There is a strict 12 and up age limit.
-We are often standing very close to the highway or 75 feet from potentially dangerous willdife if you are not calm.
+We are often standing very close to the highway or 75 feet from potentially dangerous wildlife if you are not calm.
 If your kids are not extremely into nature and science a Yellow Wood Guiding tour may not be for your family.
 A good test to see if a tour is right for your kids is have them watch the linked video.
 If they think its cool, they would probably think a tour would be too: Yellow Guiding Tour Video

 Your schedule shows you are booked, do you have a cancellation list?

 No, In the summer months I get about 1 cancellation per month and its almost always extremely last minute due to horrible situations like death in a family or the like.
 I do not keep a cancellation list.
 Check the schedule to see if there are openings, if it's marked as booked it's booked.
 If you are planning a trip within 30 days, openings will not generally show up.
 Be sure to plan your summer trip at least 2 or 3 months out to have a good chance of booking your tour.
 Fall trips might need to be booked as early as February.
-Sometimes multiple people email for the same day, whoever completes the requested information first will get the reservation.
+Sometimes multiple people email for the same day, whomever completes the requested information first will get the reservation.

 Will there be other people on the tour?